gracesjy/bdae/README.md

       Algorithms are not included because they are constantly evolving and changing.
 This is also because analysts can do better. <br>

 ## How To run (3 Steps to Run !)
-1. Register your python model in Oracle Database's table or PYTHONPATH directory.
+1. Register your python model in Oracle Database's table or save file in PYTHONPATH directory.
-2. Register the SQL to mix source data and your model.
+2. Register the SQL to bind source data and your model.
 3. Run the SQL and get the results.